akamiru/bce/README.md

 Copyright (C) 2016  Christoph Diegelmann

-This is free software under GNU Lesser General Public License.
-See <http://www.gnu.org/licenses/lgpl>
+This is free software under MIT License.

 BCE is a compressor for stationary data.
 It uses an algorithm described at http://encode.ru/threads/2150-A-new-algorithm-for-compression-using-order-n-models.